Invzblio/SerialToWifi/README.md

 # Options
 Options for the SerialToWifi object are:<br>
 <b>TIMESTAMP</b> : Displays a timestamp at the beginning of each line similar to the one in the Arduino console.
 This option is disabled by default.<br>
-<b>NO_RECONNECT</b> : By default, the library will attempt to connect to the TCP console on each call to a Serial function.
-If the console is not reachable, this can add significant delays to your program's execution.
-Using the NO_RECONNECT option will stop this behavior and disable the sending of information if the console is not reachable.
-To restart debug outputs to the TCP console, a reset of the device is required.<br>
+<b>RECONNECT</b> : By default, the library does not attempt to reconnect to the console after a failed attempt or connection loss and a reset of the device is required to resume output.
+The RECONNECT option will attempt reconnection on each call but can add significant delays to your program's execution. <br>